 Smartphones have become our connection to family, friends, and the world.
 They’re with us everywhere we go, day and night.
 Any item that’s with you that much needs protection from drops, falls, and spills, and that’s exactly what a good case will do for your iPhone 6s.

 Not all cases are made the same, and with good reason.
 We all don’t use our phones in the same way, nor do we all live the same lifestyle.
 From the type and design to the materials and texture, you’ve got a long line of features from which to choose.
-But first you’ll have to think about how you use your phone and the level of protection your phone needs.
+First, you’ll have to think about how you use your phone and the level of protection your phone needs.

 Plastic: Plastic cases are the most basic option.
 They leave the screen uncovered while covering the sides and back.
 These cases may be rigid or flexible, depending on the type of plastic used.
 You can find plastic cases in many different colors, designs, and textures, including glitter and floral patterns.
 Flexible models are often made of thermoplastic polyurethane (TPU), a silicone-like plastic that rivals silicone in its shock absorbency and design variety, but these cases lack the sticky surface texture of silicone.
 These cases have good shock protection, but they have been known to degrade over time, becoming brittle and prone to cracks and/or discoloration.